gwincr11/Communicating-through-code/book/proposal/sample chapter2.md

   - Warranty notification:

 These things could feed our ubiquitous language, expand our bounded contexts, add to our domain events and ultimately inform our implementation.

+### Sidbar: Fidelity in note taking
+Depending on how well liked or defined your process is you may want to more fully capture the process.
+I tend to capture language in a higher fidelity if processes are well defined, liked or efficient.
+Lower fidelity is better when things are not as well defined, are inefficient or lack in some areas.
+As Henry Ford once said, if I asked the customer what they wanted they would say a faster horse.
+Allowing your team room to innovate is a matter often a matter of fidelity, at the point of capture you start to make value decisions of how much you want to replace, be aware of this during your note taking you are already making value judgments.

+In our example we know our system is gravely inefficient, so we want to capture notes that allow for room to improve.
+If we conducted the same interview in a well loved efficient process, or rigid environment driven by compliance our output should be higher fidelity for the process section.

+> Warranties are received via email then assigned to a warranty manager.
+The assigned manager then notifies the shop that they are starting work.
+Next follow up questions are sent to the shop.
+Once follow up questions are answered, the warranty manager asses the issue and offer a resolution.
+Given the resolution is accepted any needed parts are then shipped to the shop.
+Upon receiving the parts the warranty is marked as resolved.

+This higher fidelity process outline captures more information about the process.
+If you are following BDD this could be dropped in as a spec.
+User stories such as this have their place, we can see the ubiquitous language, identify context boundaries and capture this directly in our code base.
+However, this level of fidelity offers a solution, which at times can prevent brainstorming pathways we will explore in future chapters.
+Feel free to use both approaches depending on your requirements.
+### End side bar

 From the interviewer perspective we can now take this interview in a lot of directions.
 Since we are looking to rebuild the warranty system from the ground up, the first thing we want to focus on is the warranty notification data.